Door Screen Replacement: A Step-By-Step Guide

 Over time, your door screen may become worn out or even ripped and need replacing.
-Luckily, door screen replacement isn’t a difficult task and can be knocked out in no time.
+Luckily, learning how to replace the screen on a screen door isn't a difficult task and can be knocked out in no time.

-It’s important to have a door screen that’s in good shape.
-They’re an excellent source of ventilation and help keep animals and pests outside and your own pets and children safely inside.
+It's important to have a door screen that's in good shape.
+They provide good ventilation.
+They also keep animals and pests outside.
+This helps keep your pets and children safe inside.

-Instead of paying someone else to do the task for you, we’ll go over the simple steps to replace a screen on a door so you can do the job yourself and save some money.
+Instead of paying someone to do the job, we’ll show you how to rescreen a screen door.
+This way, you can do it yourself and save money.

 What You'll Need

-You won’t have to break the bank in order to replace the screen on your door.
-All it takes are a few simple tools, some you may already have, and you’ll have a new door screen in no time.
+You won’t have to break the bank to fix a screen door.
+All it takes are a few simple tools, and you’ll have a fresh screen in no time.

 • Window screening (available at any home improvement store)